pharo-GIS/Shapes/README.md

 # Description

-Smalltalk package to read and view GIS data in ESRI shapefile format
+Smalltalk package to read and view GIS data in ESRI Shapefile format, [originally written](http://www.squeaksource.com/shapes.html) by Hans Baveco and forked to work with Pharo.

 # Installation